Your Ever Growing Income – Review and Giveaway

 But you’ve nicely packaged that information in a new book: Your Ever Growing Income: The Rising Yield on Investments – a new book about dividend growth investing.

 For new readers to my site, you should know Henry has been on the site before.
-He has left comments countless times (thanks very much) and has shared what he believes is a simple but effective “average” retirement plan to wealth creation here.

 In Your Ever Growing Income, you’ll read about his ongoing praise of the disciplined, dividend-oriented path he learned from Tom Connolly, a retired teacher in the Kingston-area, who describes his own wealth-creation journey in The Connolly Report (a long running publication about dividend growth investing since the early 1980s).
 To quote many-a-Connolly Report, the investing path is all about the following: